-Data spacing and distribution (continued) Orientation of Whether the advancement of the prospect by those Previous Owners.
-Surface rock chip and grab sampling Orientation of Whether the Not relevant to the reporting of rock chip / grab samples.
+Criteria JORC Code explanation Commentary Data spacing and distribution (continued) SA, PARINCO II advancement of the prospect by those Previous Owners.
+Surface rock chip and grab sampling Not relevant to the reporting of rock chip / grab samples.
 Spacing of sample location is arbitrary, and dependent on the surface exposures identified in the field.
-The location, assay results and geological descriptions of the rock chip / grab samples reported is not appropriate for use, and will not be used, in any mineral resource estimate. data in relationsampling achto geologicalsampling of pstructureand the externance orientation of nieves unbiased nossible structures nt to which this is dering the deposit The preferred orientation of drilling at KGNP is designed to intercept the target approximately perpendicular to the strike and dip of the mineralisation where/if known.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+The location, assay results and geological descriptions of the rock chip / grab samples reported is not appropriate for use, and will not be used, in any mineral resource estimate.
+The preferred orientation of drilling at KGNP is designed to intercept the target approximately perpendicular to the strike and dip of the mineralisation where/if known.
 Subsequent sampling is therefore considered representative of the mineralised zones if/when intersected.
 In the broader project area, the majority of historical drill holes were collared vertically and lifted/drifted in towards close to perpendicular to the mineralisation with depth as the nickel contact was approached.
-The chance of bias introduced by sample orientation relative to drilling orient orientation of structures is d introduced a iship between the tation and the feey mineralised to have sampling bias, this ressed and reported if The chance of bias introduced by sample orientation relative to structures, mineralised zones or shears at a low angle to the drillhole is possible, however quantified orientation of the intercepted interval allows this possible bias to be assessed.
+The chance of bias introduced by sample orientation relative to The chance of bias introduced by sample orientation relative to structures, mineralised zones or shears at a low angle to the drillhole is possible, however quantified orientation of the intercepted interval allows this possible bias to be assessed.
 Where drilling intercepts the interpreted mineralisation as planned, bias is considered non-existent to minimal.
 Lunnon Metals does not consider that any bias was introduced by the orientation of sampling resulting from any particular drilling technique.
 Where drilling intercepts the interpreted mineralisation as planned, bias is considered non-existent to minimal.
-Sample security The measure sample secur The calico sample bags are collected by Lunnon Metals personnel stationed at the drill rig typically at the end of each day.
+Sample security The measures taken to ensure sample security.
+The calico sample bags are collected by Lunnon Metals personnel stationed at the drill rig typically at the end of each day.
 The calico samples are collected sequentially in groups of five and placed into polyweave bags, or more recently green plastic bags, which are labelled and secured with cable ties.
 The polyweave bags are in turn placed in bulka bags which are secured on wooden pallets and transported directly via road freight to the laboratory with a corresponding submission form and consignment note.
 The laboratory checks the samples received against the submission form and notifies the Company of any inconsistencies.
 Once the laboratory has completed the assaying, the pulp packets, pulp residues and coarse rejects are held in the Laboratory's secure warehouse until collected by the Company or approves them to be discarded.
 Lunnon Metals DD (and re-sampled Historical DD where relevant) After the drill core is cut and returned to its original position in the core tray, Lunnon Metals' geologists mark up the drill core for sampling and records the sample intervals against unique sample numbers in a digital sample register.
 A Lunnon Metals core farm technician then collects the cut core samples into calico bags guided by the sample register and sampling information contained therein.
-The calico samples are collected sequentially in groups of five and placed into polyweave bags which are labelled and secured with cable ties.
-The polyweave bags are in turn placed in bulka bags
+The calico samples are collected sequentially in groups of five and The calico samples are collected sequentially in groups of five and placed into polyweave bags which are labelled and secured with cable ties.
+The polyweave bags are in turn placed in bulka bags which are secured on wooden pallets and transported directly via road freight to the laboratory with a corresponding submission form and consignment note.